Finance, budgets and cashflow

-Many UK businesses will be affected by Making Tax Digital (MTD) for VAT, HMRC’s plan to bring UK tax into the digital age.
-They’ll need to be using online software so they can be compliant.
+Many UK businesses will be affected by MTD for VAT, HMRC’s plan to bring UK tax into the digital age.
+It’s important they use online tax software so they're compliant.
 So, the first thing you need to do is get all your clients who are not currently set up on QuickBooks to move across.

 This represents a huge opportunity when you understand value pricing.

-I’ve carried out many surveys over the last 4 years and discovered some interesting facts about how the profession prices moving clients to a cloud accounting system.
+I’ve carried out many surveys over the past few years and discovered some interesting facts about how the profession prices moving clients to a cloud accounting system.
 I’ve surveyed thousands of accountants and bookkeepers.
 When I ask how much is charged for moving clients across to a cloud accounting system (assuming the books and records are up to date and reconciled) I find:

-Too many people do this work for free.
-And yet this is a valuable service.
+Too many people do this work for free, despite this being a valuable service.

 Some accountants and bookkeepers have figured out a better way to price and turn this into a highly profitable service.
 Those firms are using value pricing.

-You need a pricing system.
-A system for getting over £1,000 every time you set up QuickBooks for a client.
-Here are some of the key things you must do:
+You need a pricing system for getting over £1,000 every time you set up QuickBooks for a client.
+Here are some of the key things you should consider: